Morris to Mackintosh

 Yes, I would travel with you again because this, like other trips have been excellent, even more than I expected.
 The sites picked were excellent for showing the Arts & Craft Movement, and the local experts made it extra special, something you would not have experiences if you traveled on your own to these sites.
 I felt our three guides for the trip did an excellent job to make things run smoothly.
 This is what I call a “special interest” tour and it achieved its purpose to the fullest.
 I will look forward to future tours with the Trust.

-Morris to Mackintosh: British Arts and Crafts | April 2024
+Morris to Mackintosh: British Arts and Crafts | May 2025

 Upcoming